sf-wdi-19-20/modules/w3_d1_2_apis_continued/README.md

 #### AJAX and Event Handlers

 We can combine AJAX calls with any jQuery event handlers.
-You may want to execute your AJAX call when the user clicks and button or submits a form.
+You may want to execute an AJAX call when the user clicks and button or submits a form.

 ```js
 // click event on button